CARV-ICS-FORTH/H3/docs/design.rst

 Data organization
 -----------------

 Users, buckets and objects in H3 have associated metadata.
-Objects also have data, that - depending on the creation/write method - can consist of a single or multiple parts.
-We assume that the key-value backend may have size limits on either keys and/or values.
+Objects also have data, that - depending on the creation/write method - can consist of a single or multiple parts of variable size.
+We assume that the key-value backend may have size limits on either keys and/or values thus H3 will automatically break over-sized values into an appropriate number of smaller parts.

 Metadata
 ^^^^^^^^

-Each user, bucket and object in H3 has a unique name identifier which corresponds to a key in the backend holding its metadata.
+Each user, bucket and object in H3 has a unique name identifier corresponding to a key in the backend holding its metadata.
+The object metadata contain -among others- the keys corresponding to the data.
 User keys are formulated by concatenating ``'@'`` and the user id (eg. ``@42``).
 Bucket keys are the bucket names.
-Object keys are produced by concatenating the bucket name, ``/`` and the full object name (eg. ``mybucket/a``, ``mybucket/a/b/c``, or ``mybucket/a|b|c``).
+Object keys are produced by concatenating the bucket name, ``/`` and the full object name (eg. ``mybucket/a``, ``mybucket/a/b/c``).

+**Valid characters**
+Bucket ID:  The bucket name may be made up of all alaphanumeric characters except ``/`` since this the bucket-object delimeter.
+Object ID: TBD
+User ID: TBD

 User metadata includes: